-The 2022 improvements include: remote profile management, remote seat heating /ventilation with profile selection, Vehicle Status Notifications, POI Send to Car now with Waypoints, Maintenance Alert Enhancement.
+The 2022 improvements include remote profile management, remote seat heating /ventilation with profile selection, Vehicle Status Notifications, POI Send to Car now with Waypoints, Maintenance Alert Enhancement.

-Highway Drive Assist is a new available feature.
+Highway Drive Assist is a newly available feature.
 It helps keep the vehicle in the center of its lane with a specified distance to a leading car.
 It also makes speed adjustments to the posted speed limits.

 Another new feature is Forward Collision-Avoidance Assist (FCA) with pedestrian and cyclist detection that uses a radar sensor in addition to a camera.

 Rear Cross-Traffic Collision-Avoidance Assist (RCCA), first used on the Kona, is an upgrade from the former function.